Last updated on February 4th, 2024 at 05:23 pm

 2014 was an insane year — insane.

-I started it out driving a rickety ZipVan across town to pick a glider up for my sleep-deprived wife, unsure of my driving skills as I crossed an icy Gardiner Expressway to provide for my family.
-Last year at this time, I was stressing over my year-end wrap-up, trying to tell my stories in the last few days before calling 2013 a wrap.
+I started it out driving a rickety ZipVan across town to pick a glider up for my sleep-deprived wife, unsure of my driving skills, as I crossed an icy Gardiner Expressway to provide for my family.
+At this time last year, I was stressing over my year-end wrap-up, trying to tell my stories in the last few days before calling 2013 a wrap.

-This year, not only am I not rushing through the last of 2014’s content like a madman, I’m ending the year on a solid note, more confident in my content than I’ve ever been!
+This year, not only am I not rushing through the last of 2014’s content like a madman, I’m also ending the year on a solid note, more confident in my content than ever!